 About me

-At UW, I plan to build the Learning, Evaluation, and Advanced Decision-making (LEAD) research lab and actively recruit Ph.D. students in Fall 2026, check group information for details if you are interested in joining us.
+Hi, my name is Xutong (James) Liu.
+I am now a Tenure-Track Assistant Professor at the University of Washington, affiliated with the Department of Computer Science & Systems at the Tacoma School of Engineering & Technology.
+At UW, I am building the Learning, Evaluation, and Advanced Decision-making (LEAD) research lab and actively recruiting Ph.D. students, master students, and undergraduate interns in Fall 2026, check group information for details if you are interested in joining us.

 My Research